sourcenetwork/zanzi/docs/grokking-zanzibar-relbac/readme.md

 - `(group:engineering, member, user:bob)`
 - `(group:engineering, member, user:alice)`.

-The userset `(group:engineering, member)` is expands to the users `bob` and `alice`.
+The userset `(group:engineering, member)` expands to the users `bob` and `alice`.

 Effectively usersets add a layer of indirection to the Relation Tuple.
-A Tuple can specify an Userset, and the Userset's Tuple can in turn specify an Userset.
+A Tuple can specify an Userset, and the Userset's Tuples can in turn specify an Userset.
 The Relation Tuple was designed to support recursive definitions.

 ## The Relation Graph

-Now we understand that a set of Tuples actually define a Graph.
+A key insight to grok Zanzibar is to notice that a set of Tuples defines a Graph, let's call it the Relation Graph.
-This graph - let's call it the Relation Graph - is key to grokking Zanzibar; let's explore it.

-First, notice that a Relation Tuple can be rewritten as a pair of pairs: ((object, relation), (object, relation)), let's call the object-relation pairs Relation Nodes.
+In order to vizualise this fact, notice that a Relation Tuple can be rewritten as a pair of pairs: ((object, relation), (object, relation)), let's call the object-relation pairs Relation Nodes.
-The first pair is given by the tuple's Object and Relation as per usual, the second tuple is taken to be an userset.
+The first pair is given by the tuple's Object and Relation as per usual, the second pair is taken to be an userset.
 If we assume relations can be empty, this representation covers all cases mentioend in the original definition.

 With this interpretation, we can start to see the relation graph taking shape.